ros2/design/articles/055_ros_parameter_design.md

 For the sake of validating parameter lifecycle, all parameters will be hosted on a node.
 Their lifetime will be implicitly tied to the nodes lifetime.
 The node will be responsible for validating current values.
+The node could also implement persistence of the parameters to reload the previous values after being restarted.

 ### Parameter addressing